Nina Kotova: Career

-Kotova made her Western debut at the Wigmore Hall, performed at the Barbican Centre in London in 1996, signed contract and released her chart-topping debut album for Philips Classics, and made her Carnegie Hall debut in 1999.
+As a soloist, Kotova made her Western debut at the Smetana Hall in Prague in 1986 with Elgar Cello Concerto and at the Wigmore Hall in 1996, performed at the Barbican Centre, signed contract and released her chart-topping debut album for Philips Classics, and made her Carnegie Hall debut in 1999.

 Kotova has performed in recital and as a soloist with major orchestras across the globe touring the capitals of Europe, Asia and the Americas.
 She has performed at the Concertgebouw and at the Berlin Philharmonic and has collaborated with leading artists and conductors such as Vladimir Jurowski, Jean-Yves Thibaudet, Antonio Pappano, John Malkovich, Hélène Grimaud, Jeremy Irons, Joshua Bell, Lang Lang, Maxim Vengerov, Sarah Chang, Bobby McFerrin, Sting and many more.
 She has had the distinction of performing live in broadcast from Red Square in Moscow, for the Imperial family of Japan, and at Buckingham Palace in a special concert for King Charles III.

+For ten years, from 2003 to 2013, Nina Kotova owned and played the famous Jacqueline du Pre Stradivarius cello.

 In 2011, Kotova received an award for outstanding cultural contribution to Tuscany from the Tuscan-American Association as a co-founder of the Tuscan Sun Festival.
 She co-founded the Tuscan Sun Festival in 2003 and its sister-festival Festival Del Sole in Napa Valley in 2006 and served as the Artistic Director of the Tuscan Sun Festival (also known as the Festival del Sole) in Cortona, Italy.
 She is an Artistic co-director of the concert series Domus Artium.

-As a professor, Nina Kotova has taught as an Artist in Residence at the University of Texas in Austin, Texas.Ms.
+As a professor, Kotova has taught as an Artist in Residence at the University of Texas in Austin, Texas.Ms.
 Kotova was recently appointed this year as a permanent professor of Violoncello at the prestigious International Academy of Imola in Italy.

-Shortly before the fall of the Soviet Union, Nina has defected to the West.
-In her early twenties, Nina has briefly pursued her second career as a top high fashion model, working with such designers as Emanuel Ungaro, Missoni, Chanel and others for fashion shows and editorial.
+Shortly before the fall of the Soviet Union, Kotova defected to the West.
+In her early twenties, she briefly pursued her second career as a top high fashion model, working with such designers as Emanuel Ungaro, Missoni, Chanel and others for fashion shows and editorial.
 After she left the government owned cello in her country, her dream was to own a cello and to begin performing.

 In addition to her debut album for Philips Classics, she has recorded the Bloch Schelomo and her own Cello Concerto, the Dvorak Cello Concerto with the Philharmonia Orchestra for Sony, and the Deutsche Grammophon compilation Masters of the Bow, paying homage to the greatest cellists of the last 50 years.
-She released a recording of the Bach Cello Suites, a recording of Russian sonatas with pianist Fabio Bidini for Warner Classics, Nina Kotova Plays Tchaikovsky recording for Delos Productions with the Tchaikovsky Symphony Orchestra conducted by Vladimir Fedoseyev, «Romantic Recital» with pianist Jose Feghali.
+She released a recording of the Bach Cello Suites, a recording of Russian sonatas with pianist Fabio Bidini for Warner Classics, Nina Kotova Plays Tchaikovsky recording for Delos Productions with the Tchaikovsky Symphony Orchestra conducted by Vladimir Fedoseyev, «Romantic Recital» with pianist Jose Feghali, Solo Cello album release and "With Affection" album for cello and piano on Delos Productions.